 Progress Report(s).
-The recipient must submit a progress report to HRSA on a semiannual basis.
+The recipient must submit a progress report to HRSA on a semi-annual basis.
 The first progress report is due six months after the period of performance start date.
 A final report is due within 90 days after the period of performance ends.
-The final report collects
+The final report collects:

-- information relevant to program-specific goals and progress on work plan; - performance measurement data; - impact of the overall project; - the degree to which the recipient achieved the mission, goal, and objectives outlined in the program; - · recipient accomplishments; - barriers encountered; and - responses to summary questions regarding the recipient's overall experiences during the one-year project period.
+- Information relevant to program-specific goals and progress on work plan since the first progress report OR in the last six months; - · Performance measurement data; - Impact of the overall project; - The degree to which the recipient achieved the mission, goal, and objectives outlined in the program; - Recipient accomplishments; - · Barriers encountered; and - Responses to summary questions regarding the recipient's overall experiences during the one-year project period.
 Recipients will be expected to provide outcome data at the end of the period of performance that demonstrates the impact of the project's activity.
 HRSA will provide additional information in the award notice.